 May our music, our worship, and all that we do, be done for the glory of God.

 Music Ministry Opportunities!

 Adults of all ages!

-Our Crusaders meet on Wednesday evenings, just after our church family meal, from 6:15pm – 7:05pm in the Choir Room.
-The children will explore the fundamentals of music through singing, movement, rhyme, and pitch exploration setting the ground-work for becoming musically literate.
-They will learn the basics of vocal production, learn to sing in unison and be introduced to 2-part songs that teach them about their Lord and Savior.
-They are excited to discover a new hymn each week to assist them in participation in worship, and will be blessed as they learn the teachings of our scripture based Children’s Catechism *. (see below)
+Our Children's Choirs meet on Wednesday evenings, from 6:15pm – 7:05pm, just after our church family meal.
+Our children explore the fundamentals of music through singing, movement, rhyme, and pitch exploration setting the ground-work for becoming musically literate.
+They learn the basics of vocal production, to sing in unison and are introduced to 2-part songs that teach them about their Lord and Savior.
+The children's choirs perform in our worship services throughout the year and also minister in the community.
+They are excited to discover a new hymn each week to assist them in participation in worship, and are blessed as they learn the teachings of scripture through the Children’s Catechism *. (see below)